 If you are facing the problem you must be on a custom ROM with Pico Gapps installed.
-If yes, Pico doesn’t include Google app so it will not be installed as a System app.
+If yes, the Pico GApps package doesn’t include Google app so it will not be installed as a System app.

-If your smartphone is old and came with the previous Android version then the chances are that Google app is not a system app.
+If your smartphone is old and came with the Older Android versions then the chances are that Google app didn’t came as System app by default.

 Make the Google app a System app and that’s it, Problem Solved.

 There are many methods to make a user app a system app but I am going to show you the best one

 Fix 1: Make Google a system app by using Magisk Module (App systemizer)

 You need a rooted device with the Magisk manager installed.
 If you are on a custom ROM then you may be already rooted but if you are using an older phone then you need to root your device.
 A simple Google search will show you a lot of guides, just type “How to root <Your Device name>”